chrisjtwomey/inkplate10-weather-cal/README.md

 ## How it Works

 Both a server and client and required.
-The main workload is in the server will allows the client to save power by not generating the image itself.
+The main workload is in the server which allows the client to save power by not generating the image itself.
+The client can also be placed where it has access to your WiFi network.

 <img src=https://github.com/chrisjtwomey/inkplate10-weather-cal/assets/5797356/ff903fe3-4576-41d1-92b5-3a374242759a width=800 />